-Specifically, the System allows cloud users to choose on which clouds to deploy their applications, which leads to a many-to-many relationship.
+Specifically, the system allows cloud users to choose on which clouds to deploy their applications, which leads to a many-to-many relationship.

-Global Load Balance.
-Users' applications are deployed on multiple clouds.
+Global load balance Users' applications are deployed on multiple clouds.
 As such, we need to ensure global load balancing, so as to provision cost-effective services and make the best use of cloud resources we've bought.

 Since load information collected from other clouds is transmitted via the Internet, the transmit latency must be low.
 We use short TCP connections for immediate reinforcement.
 To reduce the number of messages, we abstract a cloud as an unit to distribute workloads among clouds.
 For load balancing among VMs, each cloud can address it.
-The low-level quality of service is guaranteed by the service level agreement of cloud providers.